liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-agents-azure-billing.md

 You can also create a budget in Microsoft Cost Management with [Bicep](/azure/cost-management-billing/costs/quick-create-budget-bicep) and [ARM template](/azure/cost-management-billing/costs/quick-create-budget-template).

 Budget helps you inform others about their spending to proactively manage costs and monitor how spending progresses over time.
-When You can also set up various types of cost alerts to monitor the consumption.
+When you can also set up various types of cost alerts to monitor the consumption.

 You can view your invoices under **Billing** > **Invoices**.
 Use text search to filter for the invoices you want.
 You can also filter by **Status** and **Timespan**.
 You can also download the invoice in CSV format.